A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 Congressional Budget Office (CBO): A nonpartisan, congressional agency that gives Congress budget and economic analyses and information.
 CBO was established by the Congressional Budget and Impoundment Act of 1974 to provide Congress with its own agency to project and evaluate federal budget issues.

 Consumer Price Index (CPI).
 A measure of the average level of prices, inclusive of sales and excise taxes.
 Until 2017, adjustments to tax parameters (see Indexation of the tax system) were based on the cost of a fixed basket of goods and services called the Consumer Price Index for all Urban Consumers, or CPI-U. The TCJA changed the index to the chained CPI-U, a measure that accounts for the ability of consumers to purchase substitutes when some prices rise more than others.
-When prices rise unevenly, the chained CPI-U rises slower than the CPI-U, which is why the switch to the new index raises tax receipts over time.
+When prices rise unevenly, the chained CPI-U rises more slowly than the CPI-U, which is why the switch to the new index was projected to raise tax receipts over time.

 Consumption tax.
-Tax on goods or services.
-In the United States, most consumption taxes are levied by states and local governments (as retail sales taxes), although the federal government does levy some selective consumption taxes, called “Excise taxes.”
+Taxes on goods or services.
+In the US, most consumption taxes are levied by state and local governments as retail sales taxes, although the federal government does levy some selective consumption taxes, called “Excise taxes.”
 The Value-added tax (VAT) is a consumption tax that is common in the rest of the world.

 Corporate income tax.
 A tax levied on corporate profits.
 A corporation’s taxable income is its total receipts minus allowable expenses, including capital depreciation.